Antarctica is the coldest and driest place on Earth. Operating safely and effectively in an environment this extreme is challenging.

 The plan is to pre-construct all buildings at PrimePort Timaru in New Zealand and ship them to Antarctica on a large heavy transport vessel in eight large modular sections.

-Construction in New Zealand is expected to begin in 2022/23.
+Construction in New Zealand is expected to begin in the middle of 2023.

-Specialised trailers will be used to transport the building sections on and off the vessel and into final position at Scott Base.
+Specialised trailers will be used to transport the building modules on and off the vessel and into final position at Scott Base.

 The existing base will be deconstructed and returned to New Zealand, along with all waste, equipment and materials.